 Yes Undecided No

-Male Survey 47.4 21.6 31.0
+Male Survey 50.0 18.5 31.5

-Matched Males 55.0 20.0 25.0
+Matched Males 47.4 18.4 34.2

-Females 100.0 0 • O
+Females 100.0 0 0

+Partners of Females 82.4 5.9 11.8

 The attitudes of the officers surveyed are shown in Table 5-1.
-The attitudes of the matched males toward having women performing general patrol duties are similar to those of the men surveyed in the mail questionnaire and illustrate the degree of dissatisfaction with the policy of assigning women to patrol duties.
-While all the tables will not be shown here, the same pattern is true of a number of other measures of attitudes toward female officers.
+The attitudes of the matched males toward having women performing general patrol duties are almost identical to those of the men surveyed in the mail questionnaire and illustrate the degree of dissatisfaction with the policy of assigning women to patrol duties.
+On the other hand, the attitudes of those males who have had experience working with female partners are much more positive and are nearly as favourable as those of the female officers themselves.
+While all the tables will not be shown here, the same pattern is true of a number of other measures of atitudes toward female officers.
 These questions include items dealing with perception of community attitudes toward women on patrol; assessment of the percentage of males and females who are highly motivated toward their work; reaction of spouse to the possibility of working with a partner of the opposite sex; the effect that increasing the percentage of female officers to 50 percent would have on the job and on the image of the police force; and a series of questions dealing with the respondents' perceptions of the likely outcome of several scenarios involving male/female teams answering potentially dangerous calls.
+For all of these questions, the attitudes of the males who had worked with females were either as favorable as those of the women themselvs or between the responses of the females and the two other groups of male officers.